Xazax-hun/csa-testbench/README.md

 #### Optional configuration values

-* **configurations**: It is possible to specify multiple configurations.
-If multiple configurations are specified all project will be analyzed with each of them.
-The global configuration entry applies to every project.
+* **configurations**: It is possible to specify multiple `clang` configurations, in which case each project will be analyzed using each of the `clang` configurations.
+The global configuration entry applies to each project.
 A configuration entry local to a project will overwrite the global settings.
-Every configuration should have at least a name.
+Each configuration should have at least a name.
-* **clang_sa_args**: Arguments passed to Clang (not cc1).
-The entry in CodeChecker applies to all projects and appended to the final list of arguments.
-The entries in the project are apply to every configuration.
+* **clang_sa_args**: Arguments passed to `clang` (not `cc1`).
+The entry under `CodeChecker` applies to all projects and is appended to the final list of arguments.
+Entries under the projects apply to each configuration.
-* **analyze_args**: Arguments passed to the CodeChecker analyze command.
-Works the same way as `analyzer_args`.
+* **analyze_args**: Arguments passed to the `CodeChecker analyze` command.
+Works the same way as `clang_sa_args`.
-* **store_args**: Arguments passed to the CodeChecker store command.
-Works the same way as `analyzer_args`.
+* **store_args**: Arguments passed to the `CodeChecker store` command.
+Works the same way as `clang_sa_args`.
-* **clang_path**: The directory where the Clang binaries are.
-This can be useful to test Clang before and after a patch is applied.
+* **clang_path**: The directory containing the `clang` binaries.
+This can be useful for testing `clang` before and after a patch is applied.
 * **tag**: A commit hash or tag name of a project that will be checked out.
-It can be useful to make the experiments reproducible, i.e.: always testing with the same code.
+It can be useful to make the experiments reproducible, i.e. always test with the same code.
-* **configure_command**: If this configuration value is set the script will issue this command before building the project.
-This command will not be logged by CodeChecker.
+* **configure_command**: If this configuration value is set, the script will issue this command before building the project.
+It will not appear in the build log.
 The working directory will be the root of the project.
-* **make_command**: If this configuration value is set the script will not try to infer the build system but invoke the make command specified in this value.
+* **make_command**: If this configuration value is set, the script will not try to infer the build system, but will invoke the `make` command specified in this value.
 The working directory will be the root of the project.
-* **binary_dir**: For doing out of tree builds the binary dir can be specified.
+* **binary_dir**: The binary dir can be specified for out-of-tree builds.
 It can be relative to the project root.
-Currently only supported for cmake projects.
+Currently, this is only supported for `cmake` projects.
-* **prepared**: If this configuration value is specified, the script will not attempt to check out the project and not attempt to create a build log.
-It will assume that a folder with the name of the project exists and contains a `compile_commands.json`.
-It will use that file to analyze the project.
+* **prepared**: If this configuration value is specified, the script will not attempt to check out the project and will not attempt to create a build log.
+It will assume that a folder with the name of the project exists and contains a `compile_commands.json` file.
+It will use that file for the analysis of the project.
 * **charts**: The list of statistics that should be charted.

 ### Limitations

 These scripts will not figure out the dependencies of a project.
-It is the user's job to make sure the projects in the configuration file can be compiled on the machine where the experiments are run.
+It is the user's responsibility to make sure that the projects in the configuration file can be compiled on the machine on which the experiments are run.

 Measuring bug path length statistics
 ------------------------------------

-The `bug_stats.py` file can be used to calculate descriptive statistics on results found by the analyzer.
-It takes the "product URL" argument of a **running** CodeChecker server (`--url http://localhost:8001/Default`) and some project names (`--name Project1 Project2`, or `--all`) and generates statistics and histogram for each project given.
+The `bug_stats.py` file can be used to calculate descriptive statistics from the results of the analysis.
+It takes the "product URL" argument of a **running** CodeChecker server (`--url http://localhost:8001/Default`) and some project names (`--name Project1 Project2`, or `--all`) and generates statistics and histograms for each project given.

 ```bash
 bug_stats.py --url http://example.org:8080/MyProduct --name my_run